kiba/Writings/fac/chp23_contact.md

 Running the software through recognition...and guess what we found?
 Summer Rose.
 She was presumed dead thirteen years ago when she failed to return.
 It is by no mean assured, but this woman is very likely Summer Rose.

-Moving on, the agent caused a shitstorm of media attention by being a good samaritan in rescuing people from the cars pileup on a freeway.
-The FBI converged on the scene to interview our agent, the national guard dispatched, and the president made a big speech about it.
+Moving on, the agent caught massive media attention by being a good samaritan in rescuing people from the cars pileup on a freeway.
+The FBI converged on the scene to interview our agent.
+Then the national guard were dispatched, and the president made a big speech about making first contact once they found the shiny portal.

 By no means that they will discover our world is Remnant, just yet.